Utah UCCJEA

 court of another state.

-(2) A court of this state shall recognize and enforce, but may
+(2) A court of this state shall recognize and enforce, but may not modify except

-custody determination of another state.
+determination of another state.

 If a proceeding for enforcement under this part has been or is commenced in this